UCLA-VAST/recut/README.md

 While this results in the fastest conversions it is rarely useful since it is highly sensitive to image normalization and preprocessing.

 It is possible to run the full Recut pipeline on raw images but it may require guesswork in selecting the right foreground percentage for your image as shown below.
-Either way you will want an automated way of detecting seed points (somas) see the Seeds section in the documentation below.
+Either way you will want to make sure your seed points (cell bodies) are properly detected see the morphological operations section in the documentation.
 ```
 # an example flow on raw images
 recut ch0 -o point.vdb --input-type tiff --output-type point --fg-percent .05
-# you would need to write the coordinates and radii of known seed points (somas) by hand in marker_files/
+# you would need to write the coordinates and radii of known seed points (cell body) by hand in marker_files/
 recut point.vdb --seeds marker_files
 ```